michaellihs/golab/doc/golab_group_get.md

 ### Options

 ```
   -h, --help        help for get
-  -i, --id int   (required) either ID or namespace of group
+      --id string   (required) The ID or URL-encoded path of the group owned by the authenticated user
 ```

 ### Options inherited from parent commands